adapt-it/adaptit/docs/Readme_Unicode_Version.txt

 if your legacy encoding is a hacked ANSI encoding, the conversions will not be done correctly.
 For the latter, it is preferable for you to use the non-Unicode ANSI version, called Adapt It WX.
-It is available from the same source, bruce_waters@sil.org, or bill_martin@sil.org.
+It is available from the same source, at http://adapt-it.org/.

 Adapt It WX Unicode will only run reliably on Windows NT, 2000, XP, or later systems.
 It will run on Windows 98 but the screen will show